 Linda McDowell is a Statutory Professor and a Fellow of the British Academy.
 She is a labour geographer.
 At present she is the Vice-President of St John's College and the Fellow for Graduates.
+She was appointed CBE in the New Year's Honours lists 2016 for services to Geography and Higher Education.

 In 2015 she was awarded a grant under the EU Horizon 2020 programme to work on European-wide collaborative research on solidarity at different spatial scales to challenge growing inequality since the 2007/08 financial crisis and subsequent austerity policies.
 The programme is called Solidus - Solidarity in European Societies: Empowerment, social justice and citizenship.